It’s hard to even imagine life would be like in Venice after lockdown…

 I love it because you can spend most of your time outside, yet take in some of the most phenomenal architecture in the world.
 Making it an ideal mix of self-care and travel.

-In early June, just two days after the restrictions were lifted, a few friends and I went to find out.
+In early June, just two days after the restrictions were lifted, a few friends and I went to explore.

 As the first weekend getaway in months, and it was like being a kid again.
 It was liberating to be that excited about travel again!